Data Sources & Verification

 AI Assistance Disclosure

 Route descriptions, waypoint historical narratives, and points of interest details were drafted with AI assistance and subsequently reviewed against official association publications, guidebooks, and pilgrim community resources.
-Structured data (distances, prices, GPS coordinates, bed counts) comes from the primary sources listed above and is not AI-generated.
+Structured data (distances, GPS coordinates, lodging names, bed counts, and source links) comes from the primary sources listed above and is not AI-generated.
 We believe in being transparent about this: AI helped us write at scale, but humans verified what matters most before the data went into your pocket.